dntoll/1DT902-introducerande-projekt/assignments/3 Input and Sound.md

 ## Examination
 Check yourself so that you know the answers to the following questions.
  * What is the difference between a pull up and a pull-down button circuit?
+ * What is contact bounceing and why would we be bothered?
+ * What is a microcontroller interrupt?
+ * Why should we keep the code in event-callbacks to a minimum?
+ * Why can the song continue while a the event-callback prints out key-presses?

-When completed you should ask a TA to check your setup.
+When completed you should ask a TA to check your setup and ask you the questions above.

+Check:
  * The time for key-presses should be printed as the example in Step 2.
- * Test by "spamming" the button with lots of short presses, the song should start on the first press and continue without interruption or repeated plays.
-The printouts of times should continue.
+ * Test by "spamming" the button with lots of short presses.
+The song should start on the first press and continue without interruption or repeated plays.
+The printouts of times should continue while the song is played.
  * The song should not be played in the eventhandler-function but started in a separate loop (or thread).
+ * Ask the group members individually two questions each of the above questions.